iifawzi/foodi/README.md

 ```php
 php artisan test --coverage-html /coverage
 ```

+- please note that after running any tests, you need to refill the database if you will use it again outside the tests.

 When it comes to the quality, PHPStan knows better.
 PHPStan for used for static analysis to enforce accurate typings and coding standards.
 Additionally, both PHPStan and PHPUnit are integrated into the Continuous Integration pipeline, triggering checks whenever any PHP file is pushed on main.